mshodge/mshodge.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>Hi, my name is Michael Hodge.
 I am a Senior Data Scientist at the Data Science Campus, Office for National Statistics.
+Soon, I will be moving to the Ministry of Justice to become a Senior Data Engineer.
 After starting a degree in Architecture I switched to Earth Sciences, where I stumbled my way into gaining a doctorates degree.
 My research involved looking at surface formations from earthquakes in Malawi.</p>

 <p>In my current job I work in the Office for National Statistics' Data Science Campus alongside the Foreign, Commonwealth & Development Office to create data science solutions to problems, as well as provide mentoring around the world.
 I use a wide range of data science skills including natural language processing, time-series analysis, machine learning techniques, data visualisation.
 I work with numerous Government departments, local authorities, private companies and research institutes.